 What is a Trigger Shot in IVF?

 The trigger shot plays a crucial role in the IVF process.
 Its main purpose is to help the eggs complete their final stage of development and detach from the follicular wall.
 Because only the matured eggs are taken during the embryo retrieval procedure.
-As the name suggests, this injection triggers the ovaries to release the mature eggs.

 Role of Trigger Shot in IVF Procedure